-Islip High School senior Morgiana McDevitt accompanied the orchestra for ''The Star Spangled Banner'' at the beginning of the concert.
-Additionally, the program featured a pair of exciting premeires: ''American Tapestry,'' written by local composer Reynard Burns and ''Festival Fanfare'' by David Winkler.
-The evening was topped off with the always incredible Grucci fireworks punctuating ''El Capitan,'' and ''The Stars & Stripes Forever.''
-Enjoy the wonderful images below of a magical night, courtesy of photographer Rich LaBella.
+Special guest vocalist Islip High School senior Morgiana McDevitt accompanied the orchestra for ''The Star Spangled Banner'' at the beginning of the concert.
+The program also featured the debut of two pieces: ''American Tapestry,'' written by local composer Reynard Burns, and ''Festival Fanfare'' by David Winkler.
+The evening was topped off with the always incredible Grucci fireworks punctuating John Philip Sousa's ''The Stars & Stripes Forever,'' and ''El Capitan.''

 Mrs. Lillian Barbash, the founder of the Islip Arts Council, first brought the NY Philharmonic to Heckscher State Park over thirty-five years ago.
 This concert is an important part of Long Island's cultural landscape and has been for many years.

 Please scroll down to view photos from the 2017 concert, courtesy of photographer Rich LaBella.